 - hamstring stretch in standing – with complete neck down position

-Now you know what to AVOID if you think you have sciatic pain.
+Now you know what to AVOID if you think you have sciatica pain.
 But here’s what you SHOULD do instead.

 The good news is that with early assessment and management of sciatic pain, your symptoms will improve and your function will return.
-If that’s you, click on our link to book an appointment to have your nerve pain assessed and you’ll be on your way to being pain-free.
+If that’s you, book an appointment to have your nerve pain assessed and you’ll be on your way to being pain-free.